Panda-3/ScreenlessGFitSmartScale/README.md

 ## Building

-To build with VS code ensure all files are added to "forcedInclude" in c_cpp_properties.json
+To build with VS code ensure all files are added to "forcedInclude" in c_cpp_properties.json, this stops any syntax errors showing up.
 ```javascript
 {
     "configurations": [